daviderigamonti/Interpreting-LLMs/Resources/Week4/Resources.md

     - LPAQA (training dataset from Wikidata with no overlap with <s,o> pairs in LAMA)
     - AUTOPROMPT (statistical model that searches for <s,r,o> triples and creates prompts)
 - Models
+    - LAMA (model for the LAMA benchmark)

+# Explainability Libraries

+## Captum
+- [-] Not really optimized for autoregressive models.
+- IntegratedGradients is an axiomatic model interpretability algorithm that assigns an importance score to each input feature by approximating the integral of gradients of the model's output w.r.t. the inputs along the path from given baselines/references to input.
+- LayerIntegratedGradients isn't easy to interpret
+- providing different baselines yields very different results.

+## Ecco
+- [-] Doesn't work on Kaggle and Google Colab notebooks.

+## TruLens
+- [-] Too high level, unrelated to our task.

+## Alibi Explain
+- [+] General explainability framework with *Anchors* and *Integrated Gradients* modules that are focused on text.
+- [-] Not really optimized for autoregressive models.

+## SHAP
+- [+] Can be used seamlessly with autoregressive models.
+- [-] Explanations are provided through shapley values, does not look at gradient updates.

 # Notebooks Ideas